 The board has two red edges and two blue edges.
-Each player's goal is to connect their two edges by stones of their color.
+The goal for each player is to connect their two edges with stones of their color.

-The players alternately place a stone of their own color on the board, with Red going first.
-A stone can be placed on any empty cell.
-Once placed, stones are never moved or removed.
+Players take turns placing a stone of their own color on the board, with Red going first.
+Stones can be placed on any empty cell and once placed, they are never moved or removed.

 To balance the game, the swap rule is used.
 After the first player opens with a red stone, the second player has the option to "swap," or steal the opponent's first move.
 In this case, Red's initial stone is replaced by a blue stone and mirrored about the long diagonal.
 After this, it is Red's turn.

 The game ends when one of the players has connected their edges with a path of stones of their color.
 When it is clear to both players who will win, it is customary for the losing player to resign.

 The game can be played on boards of different sizes.
 The 6x6 board is designed for beginners, the 11x11 board is a classic size, and the 12x12, 13x13, 14x14, and 15x15 boards are larger options for more experienced players.
 The 6x6 board size is only available in training mode.

 To make a move, click on an empty cell.
 To guard against accidental misclicks, you must confirm each move by clicking on the stone a second time, or by using the "confirm" or "cancel" buttons above the play area.
 On the second move of the game, you have the option to swap.
 To do so, click on the "swap" button above the play area.
 If you do not want to swap, simply make a normal move.